 This objective combines plant genetics with mitigating strategies.
 Investigations of plant-parasitic nematode management on numerous crops will use techniques such as chemical treatment, bionematicides, cultural techniques, cover cropping, green manures and other practices.

-Chemical controls are not always a sustainable approach to long-term nematode control, but they often reduce nematode damage and produce economically viable cropping systems.
-As fumigants and other broad-spectrum materials become less attractive, new nematicides have been developed and have reduced mammalian toxicity, less impact on bees and fish, and less environmental risk.
+Chemical controls are not always a sustainable approach to long-term nematode control but they often reduce nematode damage and produce economically viable cropping systems.
+As fumigants and other broad-spectrum materials become less attractive or available, new nematicides have been developed that have reduced mammalian toxicity, less impact on bees and fish, and less environmental risk.
 Project participants will experiment with these materials and explore additional crops and methods of using them (Baidoo et al.; 2017; Crow et al., 2017; Myers et al., 2020).
 Researchers (CA, CT, HI, FL, RI, etc.) will examine the efficacy of fluopyram on nematodes such as Hoplolaimus, Helicotylenchus, multiple Meloidogyne spp. and others.
-Some chemical nematicides have been effective against P. vulnus and Meloidogyne spp. in preplant treatment strategies in tree fruit crops, but will need to be optimized for this new type of use in various crops.
-Dagger nematodes are a major issue in peach orchards and researchers from WV will assess new materials registered in these perennial systems, and will evaluate integration of nematicides with cover crops to manage Peach Stem Pitting disease.
+Some chemical nematicides have been effective against P. vulnus and Meloidogyne spp. in preplant treatment strategies in tree fruit crops but will need to be optimized for this new type of use in various crops.
+Dagger nematodes are a major issue in peach orchards and researchers from WV will assess new materials registered in these perennial systems and will evaluate integration of nematicides with cover crops to manage Peach Stem Pitting disease.

 Biological nematicides also play a role in nematode management.
 Techniques such as papaya seed biofumigation and chitinolytic compounds as a soil amendment against root-knot nematodes will be investigated in HI (Waisen et al., 2020).
 Researchers from multiple states will screen new bionematicides, nematode resistance-inducing materials, and reduced-risk nematicides against nematodes that damage turfgrasses and ornamental plants, and aid in the development of practical application methods (CT, MA, FL, RI).